charlesrogers/jtbdtools/README.md

 ## Contributing

-Contributions to `quantjtbd` are welcome.
+Contributions to `jtbdtools` are welcome.
 Please feel free to submit a Pull Request.

 ## License